state-less/react-server-docs-md/src/pages/States.md

 }
 ```

-This approach offers a flexible and intuitive way to impose constraints on your states.
+This method provides a flexible and intuitive means of imposing constraints on your states.

-On the client side, you would utilize the `useComponent` hook to obtain the server-side props and call the passed `setCount` method.
+On the client side, you can utilize the useComponent hook to access the server-side props and invoke the provided setCount method.

-If the input is invalid, the server-side function will throw an error, which can be handled on the client side.
+In the event of invalid input, the server-side function will throw an error, which can then be managed and handled on the client side.

 ### Transport

-In react-server v2, state transportation is managed by GraphQL / Apollo.
-This approach builds on a proven solution, making it easier to develop a robust framework instead of implementing a custom data transportation system.
+In React Server v2, state transportation is facilitated by GraphQL/Apollo.
+This strategy leverages a proven solution, simplifying the development process by avoiding the need to implement a custom data transportation system.

 #### Reactivity

-React Server employs `PubSub` to notify clients about changes to states.
-This allows clients to respond to state changes without having to poll the server for updates.
+React Server utilizes `PubSub` to seamlessly notify clients of state changes.
+This approach enables clients to respond to updates in real-time, eliminating the need for continuous polling of the server.

 ### States vs. Data

-It's important to keep in mind that use `useServerState`  is not intended to replace a database.
-While it may seem like a good idea to use it as such, it is not recommended.
-Just as you wouldn't rely on `useState` to create a database on the client side, `useServerState` should be thought of as an extension of `useState` for the server side, providing a state that exists on the server rather than the client.
+It's crucial to understand that `useServerState` is not designed to function as a replacement for a database.
+While it might seem tempting to utilize it in such a manner, it's not advisable.
+Just as you wouldn't rely on `useState` to construct a database on the client side, `useServerState` should be viewed as an extension of `useState` tailored for the server side, offering a state residing on the server rather than the client.

-Using a state provides you with a live, reactive property that is synchronized across all clients.
-However, when dealing with large amounts of form data, it's important to store that data in a database rather than a state.
-This is because querying such data can become challenging.
-Data in states are structured in a way that makes it easy to access and display in a client, but complex queries are needed for processing and analyzing the data later.
-Typically, data in states within a React Server application are tied to components, meaning the database structure mirrors your application's structure, simplifying data display queries but complicating data manipulation or processing queries.
+Utilizing a state provides you with a dynamic, reactive property that remains synchronized across all clients.
+However, when handling substantial amounts of form data, storing such data in a database is imperative.
+This is because navigating through such data can pose challenges.
+While data within states are structured for easy access and display within a client, complex queries become necessary for processing and analyzing the data at a later stage.
+Typically, data within states in a React Server application are linked to components, implying that the database structure reflects your application's architecture, simplifying data retrieval queries but complicating queries for data manipulation or processing.

-It is recommended to use a traditional database to store data that you need to access outside of your application's scope.
-If the data never leaves your React Server application, you can store it in a state as long as it is appropriate.
+It's recommended to employ a traditional database for storing data that requires access beyond your application's confines.
+If the data remains within your React Server application without being transmitted elsewhere, storing it in a state is acceptable as long as it's appropriate.

-You can also query data from a database on the server side and maintain a copy of the data in a state for reactivity.
-However, you would need to implement server-side logic to check the database for changes (e.g., using DynamoDB streams or PostgreSQL triggers).
-Although you can poll the database on the server and update the state with new data when it changes, there are more efficient techniques available for making your data reactive.
+Alternatively, you can retrieve data from a database on the server side and maintain a copy of the data within a state for reactivity purposes.
+However, you'll need to implement server-side logic to monitor the database for changes (e.g., using DynamoDB streams or PostgreSQL triggers).
+Although you can poll the database on the server and update the state with fresh data when alterations occur, there exist more efficient techniques for ensuring your data remains reactive.

 ## Stores
-States in React Server are housed in Stores, which are responsible for persisting and retrieving states.
-By externalizing states into a database, your backend or BFF can operate in a stateless manner, fetching the state from a database instead of relying on memory.
-This approach enables your entire backend to run on serverless infrastructure, as no data needs to be stored in memory and every request can be handled individually.
+In React Server, states are stored within Stores, responsible for persisting and retrieving them.
+By externalizing states into a database, your backend or BFF (Backend for Frontend) can operate in a stateless manner, retrieving state data from a database rather than relying on memory.
+This strategy enables your entire backend to function on serverless infrastructure, as no data needs to be stored in memory, and each request can be handled independently.

-To create a new state, you need to instantiate a Store.
-The Store persists and retrieves states and can transport them to various databases for persistence (e.g., Redis, PostgreSQL, DynamoDB, etc.).
-Utilizing a unified interface for accessing and manipulating states allows you to change the database handling states later without altering your implementation.
+To create a new state, you instantiate a Store.
+This Store manages the persistence and retrieval of states, capable of transporting them to various databases for persistence, such as Redis, PostgreSQL, DynamoDB, and more.
+Employing a unified interface for accessing and manipulating states empowers you to change the database handling states in the future without requiring modifications to your current implementation.

-However, this approach comes with some benefits as well as drawbacks:
+However, while this approach offers several benefits, it also presents some drawbacks:

-* It provides a simplified interface to a database, but it cannot replace one.
+* It provides a simplified interface to a database, but it cannot entirely replace one.
-* Crafting efficient queries to access data across components can be challenging and slow, as it may involve application code, a relational database, and custom SQL.
+* Crafting efficient queries to access data across components can prove challenging and slow, involving application code, a relational database, and potentially custom SQL.
-* As it is essentially a key-value store, it comes with inherent limitations.
+* Given its nature as a key-value store, inherent limitations are present.

-It's important to note that States should not be mistaken for a database and should not be treated as such.
-You can (and should) write custom data fetching logic whenever necessary.
-It's recommended to use States only when you require a reactive, stateful variable on the server that syncs with clients in real-time.
+It's important to emphasize that States should not be regarded as a replacement for a database.
+They are not intended to function as such.
+Custom data fetching logic should be implemented whenever necessary.
+It's advisable to utilize States only when a reactive, stateful variable on the server that synchronizes with clients in real-time is required.

 ```tsx
 const store = new Store();